-The implications of the ETS and carbon prices are explored further in appendix A.1.10.
+The implications of the ETS and carbon prices are explored further.

 1.5.6 Other Relevant Initiatives

 1.5.6.1 Container Return Scheme

 Container return schemes (CRS) place a deposit on all containers when sold.
 This deposit can then be redeemed by consumers when they return the containers.
 These schemes are in wide use worldwide including Australia and are designed to promote higher rates of recovery of containers and reduce littering by providing an incentive to consumers.